 NARRATRICE

-Aragon’s lady friend was a tall, eccentric, brown-haired, beauty and was instantly recognizable.
+Aragon’s lady friend was a tall, eccentric, brown-haired beauty and was instantly recognizable.
 Nancy Cunard wore a collection of ivory bracelets that clanked together on her wrists and forearms.
 Both Nancy and Louis were free.
 Nancy followed her own desires, made possible by a colossal fortune that she lavished on hotels and transatlantic liners.
 Aragon had a reputation for being a dandy, with an interest in both matters of the mind and of the senses.
 The publication of Con d’Irène, which was circulated secretly, and was illustrated by André Masson, added to the controversy surrounding him.
 He was a surrealist writer.
 She was a generous muse.

 TC : 04 12 05